LukyLuke/mse_autmobros/README.md

 If in there was no conenction made to the end, there seems to be no possible connection.

 * **v1:** Standard algorithm with no special optimization.
+* **v2:** RRT* algorithm which checks for the shortest path for each new node and rewires surrounding nodes afterwards.
+Normally all children should be updated afterwards, but that seems not to be needed as multiple runs have shown.

 ### Usage